 What to do about Money in Argentina

-Argentina's official currency is the Argentine Peso (pronunced "pay-so") and unlike in some other South American countries, you won't officially find the US dollar used in day-to-day life, although many Argentines have dollar-denominated savings accounts to protect against inflation.
+Argentina's official currency is the Argentine Peso (pronunced "pay-so") and unlike in some other South American countries, you won't officially find the US dollar used in day-to-day life, although many Argentines have dollar-denominated savings accounts and it's often possible to pay for things directly in dollars as well, although this is nowhere near as popular as it was prior to the currency reforms of 2016.

 Using Cash and Cashpoints in Argentina

 Some bureaux de change in the UK are now carrying Argentine Pesos, and you can also order them online.
-However, you could take US dollars with you and then change them into Pesos in Argentina, where you'll get a good exchange rate.
+However, because it's not always possible to get hold of pesos in the UK, our usual advice is that if you want to take cash, then take US dollars with you and change them into Pesos in Argentina, where you'll get a good exchange rate.

 Exchanging money this way is just a fact of life for most Argentinians, and not something you should be worried about, but just ask us if you have any queries or concerns.
 Dollars are definitely the major currency of exchange, although you can exchange Euros almost everywhere as well.